-The Programme Leader for Design is also one of two co-ordinators in the School of Creative Arts who attends Standards and Quality Committee meetings and can offer advice and refer academic teams on matters regarding quality assurance procedures.
+The Programme Leader for Design is also one of two co-ordinators in Media, Arts and Design who attends Standards and Quality Committee meetings and can offer advice and refer academic teams on matters regarding quality assurance procedures.
 Four of the programme team have continued to act as external examiners and moderators for design courses across the UK, Europe and China.
 In doing so they have gained valuable insight into good design practices and delivery that has been used to inform the teaching and learning of our own programmes.